bkrall24/Multiclass_Behavioral_Classification/README.md

 ## Usage

-Multiple modules for distinct portions of the training, prediction, and evaluation of new models
+Multiple modules for training, prediction, and evaluation of new models

 ### dataset_generation
 Create a tensorflow dataset for training, some overlap with training_models